metaneutrons/node-red-contrib-gira-rest/README.md

 Details about the Gira RESTful API are available [here](https://download.gira.de/data3/Gira_IoT_REST_API_v2_EN.pdf "Gira IoT REST API Documentation" ).
 For the interaction with _node-red-contrib-gira-rest_ it's important to know that the Gira API implements the concept of _unique identifiers_ (UIDs).
 UIDs are four-chars long strings representing one (or a set of) datapoints of the Gira X1/Gira HomeServer.

 The API function 'GiraAPI_GetUIconfig' is used to get the whole user interface configuraton from the device.
 This function is implemented in the _gira-host_ (configuration) node for the use in future versions.
-At the moment can get the whole UIconfiguration as a JSON-Object by using the _gira-get_ node (see below).
+At the moment can get the whole UIconfiguration as a JSON-object by using the _gira-get_ node (see below).

 As an example for this documentation I use the UID _a00v_.
 The example UIconfig look like: